 We meet at 1pm in the Trinity Centre conference suite on the Science Park and finish by 1.35pm allowing you to get on with your working day.

 Food and drink can be purchased from the cafe adjacent to the conference suite or you are welcome to bring your own food and eat during the talk.

 Wednesday 13th March 2019, 1pm, Trinity Centre, Cambridge Science Park

 Finding strength in a world filled with pain

 The comedian Stephen Fry was once asked if he were ever to meet God what would he say to him?
 He replied; 'I'd say, how dare you?
 How dare you create a world in which there is such misery that is not our fault?
 It's not right.
 It's utterly utterly evil'

-The existence of pain, suffering and evil in our world has vexed humanity for millenia - believers and unbelievers alike.
+The existence of pain, suffering and evil in our world has vexed humanity for millennia - believers and sceptics alike.
 Is suffering the final knock-out blow for the existence of God?
-Or does God lack power or compassion?
-Is there a meaning or a reason behind our pain and struggle?
-Where can we find the much needed resources to draw on in order to find hope and the strength to cope in the midst of a broken world?
+Is there a meaning or a reason behind our pain?
+Where can we find the resources to find hope and strength to cope in the midst of a broken world?

 Do join us if you can for what will be an exceptional talk.